Edhir Paradhathu: Production

 The film was shot at Jupiter Studios, which was then under lease to Jupiter Pictures, and Saravanabhava and Unity Pictures produced the film.
 Art direction was by A. K. Sekhar.
 M. A. Thirumugam was then an assistant editor attached to the studio.
 In the scene where Padmini had to slap Sivaji, she became involved in her character, went hysterical and slapped him continuously; finally Sivaji made her lie down and made her back to normal.

 Soundtrack

 The music was composed by C. N. Pandurangan.
-Lyrics by Papanasam Sivan, KanagaSurabhi, K. P. Kamakshisundaram & K. S. Gopalakrishnan.

 Reception

 The film was a commercial success, running for over 100 days in theatres.
-It won the National Film Award for Best Feature Film in Tamil – Certificate of Merit in 1954 at the 2nd National Film Awards.
+It won the National Film Award for Best Tamil Feature Film – Certificate of Merit in 1954 at the 2nd National Film Awards.

 Remakes

 The film was remade in Malayalam as Nithyakanyaka (1963), in Telugu as Ilavelpu (1956), and in Hindi as Sharada (1957).